gbiele/Stan_MPI_Threading/README.md

 ### Conclusion

 As expected, MPI is faster than threading, but the advantage gets smaller as more cores become available.
-It appars usefull to keep in mind that speeding up model fitting comes at the cost of using more computational resources and energy.
+It appears useful to keep in mind that speeding up model fitting comes at the cost of using more computational resources and energy.

 **These results were obtained with a beta-binomial regression with few efficiency gains through vectorization in Stan.
 The pictures can be much different for other models like linear regression, where much larger data set are needed to realize speed up through threading or MPI.**.